-Loch Lyme Lodge hires 4-8 international students and a number of employees from the surrounding towns for each summer season.
-We do not employ groups of students.
+Loch Lyme Lodge hires 2-8 international students and a number of employees from surrounding towns each summer season.

 Loch Lyme Lodge is a great place to work, but it is not for everyone.
-Please consider us if:
+Please consider us, but please remember:

 We begin reading resumes in February for the upcoming summer season.
-We cannot keep the hundreds of resumes we receive on file.
 If you are interested, please send your resume to us via email or via post.

 History of the Lodge